 How can a Software Developer Work in Healthcare?

-It has been predicted that healthcare will provide more computer jobs than any other single industry in the next decade.
 Working in healthcare can be one of the most rewarding options for a software developer.
 You could assist physicians and hospitals in providing better service to sick patients.
-Here are some of jobs software developers could fill in this field.
+Here are some of roles software developers could fill in this field.

 Medical Software Engineer